shabin5785/Golang_notes/GO_1.md

   freq := rand.Float64() * 3.0
   t := 0.0

-- A var de clarat ion tends to be res erved for local variables that need an explicit typ e that differs from that of the initializer expression, or for when the var iable will be assig ned a value later and its initial value is unimportant
+- A var declaration tends to be res erved for local variables that need an explicit typ e that differs from that of the initializer expression, or for when the var iable will be assig ned a value later and its initial value is unimportant

+-As with var de clarat ions, multiple var iables may be declared and initialize d in the same short var iable declarat ion, i, j := 0, 1